 The benefits of this are obvious.
 First off, you are contributing to your community.
 Secondly, if you are doing this as a firm, it is a natural opportunity for team building.
 When receptionists, paralegals, and lawyers all work on a project together, it helps foster relationships.
 These projects and relationships lead to people feeling good about where they work.
 This leads to employee retention and all the benefits that entails.

-Choosing an organization for a firm wide charity drive is, like most things, easier said than done.
+Choosing an organisation for a firm wide charity drive is, like most things, easier said than done.

 Getting a group of lawyers to agree on anything is a Herculean task in and of itself, but I promise it will be worth it.